 Ms Tully has been the recipient of grants, fellowships and exhibition prizes from the Elizabeth Greenshields Foundation, the New York Academy of Art, the Prince of Wales Fellowship, the National Academy of Design, the Circulo de Bellas Artes in Madrid, Spain, The Leslie T. and Frances U. Posey Foundation and the Stacey Foundation of Oklahoma City.

-Timothy STOTZ (b.1969) is the founder and director of Studio Escalier.
+Timothy STOTZ (b.
+1969) is founder and head of faculty of Studio Escalier.

 Mr. Stotz has taught at the University of Pennsylvania in Philadelphia, at the Seattle Academy of Fine Arts, and privately.
 His work is included in public and private collections across the United States & Europe.

 He has been the recipient of many distinguished grants, fellowships and exhibition prizes for his painting.
 They include an extended Fulbright-Hays Grant for Painting to Madrid, Spain, where he was sponsored by the painter Antonio Lopez Garcia to study the works of Velazquez and Goya; a Vermont Studio Center fellowship, where he worked with the painter Gregory Gillespie; two grants for classical painting from the Elizabeth Greenshields Foundation, Montreal, Canada; and a Stacey Foundation Award for Painting (1999).

 |David BAIRD||(b.
 1986) is assistant faculty in drawing and painting.|